technomancy/calandria/Readme.md

 [DroneTest](https://github.com/ninnghazad/dronetest) has programmable
-computer nodes as well as drone entities that can move around.
-However, it does all its output by generating textures for the display node every time it needs to change, and the Minetest engine does not garbage collect old images.
+computer nodes as well as drone entities that can move around, but it does all its output by generating textures for the display node every time it needs to change, and the Minetest engine does not garbage collect old images.
 This means every DroneTest game will eventually run out of memory.
 In addition, it does not implement a terminal, relying instead on line-by-line commands.
-Plus I couldn't get it working on my own machine.
 Also: the name is cringe-worthy.

 [Hoverbot](https://github.com/Pilcrow182/hoverbot) is another
-programmable robot mod.
+programmable robot mod which uses visual drag-and-drop programming similar to Scratch, but without loops or any higher-level features than imperative commands.

 [A Minetest pull request](https://github.com/minetest/minetest/pull/1737) implements the ability to accept character-based input instead of